brotkrueml/schema/Documentation/Developer/Enumerations.rst

 ============

 The schema.org vocabulary provides `enumerations types`_.
-An enumeration has one or more members, for example, the `GenderType` use for the `gender` property has the members `Male` and `Female`.
+An enumeration has one or more members, for example, the `GenderType` used for the `gender` property has the members `Male` and `Female`.

 These enumerations can be used in your code instead of plain strings.
 This has